 Truck drivers are in constant demand across Canada, and for those hoping to enter this market, or to increase their capacity, purchasing a new truck is of primary concern.
 There are quite a few truck brands to choose from and Mack Trucks is one of the largest and most popular, offering a broad range of Class 8 vehicles.

 Unfortunately, buying a new truck is not cheap – most people need financing.
 That’s where we can help.
 At Smarter Loans, we work with local Mack dealers and the country’s top truck financing companies to help you find the truck you need, and finance it.
 Take a look at our list of lenders below who specialize in truck financing.
+Choose your preferred truck; Mack, Peterbilt, Volvo, Freightliner, International, or Kenworth.
 You can browse their rates and reviews, and even apply with them straight away if you wish, by clicking the “Apply Now” button.

-Alternatively, if you need some help finding the right truck, or choosing the right lender for your circumstances, you can apply for loan pre-approval through us.
+Alternatively, a home equity loan would help secure your preferred truck.
+Choosing the right lender for your circumstances, you can apply for loan pre-approval through us.
 Our experts will assess your situation and connect you with a dealer and a lender suited to your needs.
 We can free up your time, so you can focus on expanding your trucking business, rather than on tedious paperwork!

 We can help connect you with the top Mack truck and trailer financing providers in Canada.